by Grant Van Hemert

 About the Author:

-Grant Van Hemert is an applications engineer for the Schneider Electric Water Wastewater Competency Center.
-Van Hemert has over 12 years of water and wastewater experience.
+Grant Van Hemert is an automation and control applications engineer for the Schneider Electric Water Wastewater Competency Center.
+Van Hemert has over 11 years of water and wastewater experience.
 Previously he was a design and implementation engineer where he designed and commissioned automation and instrumentation systems dealing with aeration, screening, and clarification.
-Van Hemert, a licensed professional engineer in the state of North Carolina, can be reached at Grant.VanHemert@us.schneider-electric.com.